Updated: Friday, June 26th 2020

 Some flexibilities are being introduced to enable learners to complete their apprenticeships in the event of disruption to assessment and their learning.
 This is being handled through the College's Apprenticeships team.

-The College has already written to employers offering our support, making them aware of the government’s support for businesses, and urging them to enable apprentices to continue their training wherever possible.
+The College has already written to employers offering our support, making them aware of the government’s support for businesses, and urging them to enable apprentices to continue their training wherever possible via online learning and one-to-one tutoring via online channels such as Skype.

 Access to higher education qualification update